-But considering that Uber drivers can slap us with a bad rating just as fast as we can rate them, you’d think we’d be a little more conscientious about reining in our shitty behaviour.
+But considering that Uber drivers can slap us with a bad rating just as fast as we can rate them, you’d think we’d be a little more conscientious about reining in our shitty behavior.
 Alas, in the middle of a crosstown bender, all bets are off.

-As a bit of self-reflection heading into the new year—and to possibly jog a few hazy memories from New Year’s Eve—we asked people to share some of their worst behaviours while the meter was ticking.
+As a bit of self-reflection heading into the new year—and to possibly jog a few hazy memories from New Year’s Eve—we asked people to share some of their worst behaviors while the meter was ticking.

 When I was 25, I felt the need to break up with my boyfriend of two years and take up with an 18-year-old for six months.
-It was a wild ride, and one night in a cab, I kept putting my finger up against the back of the cab driver's head, like a gun, hissing "Bang bang, baby."
-After the third or fourth time, he suddenly veered to the curb, and screamed "You are not nice girl!
+It was a wild ride, and one night in a cab, I kept putting my finger up against the back of the cab driver's head, like a gun, hissing, "Bang bang, baby."
+After the third or fourth time, he suddenly veered to the curb, and screamed, "You are not a nice girl!
 Get out of my cab!" and we tumbled laughing out the doors, delighted with our free ride. — Sam B., Montreal

 It was about ten years ago.
-My ex and I had been out at a club and were headed to an afterparty, both high on E. We stopped to buy cigarettes and saw disposable camera displayed on the counter, so we bought it.
-We jumped in the back of a cab, and on the way she got me to take a bunch of photos of her vagina.
+My ex and I had been out at a club and were headed to an afterparty, both high on E. We stopped to buy cigarettes and saw a disposable camera displayed on the counter, so we bought it.
+We jumped in the back of a cab, and on the way, she got me to take a bunch of photos of her vagina.
 The cabbie may have noticed because there was a flash.
-I wasn't paying attention. — Larry R. Toronto
+I wasn't paying attention. — Larry R., Toronto

 Follow Tiffy Thompson on Twitter.